ddollar/parka/README.md

 ### parka push

-Build a .gem file and push it to Github and RubyGems.org
+Build a .gem file and push it to Github and RubyGems.org.
+Will create the GitHub repo if necessary.

     $ parka push
     Building somegem-0.1.gem